ttytm/ttytm/README.md

 > - Around the same time, creating mods and user interfaces for games started a journey of UI and UX development.
 > - Today, I program open-heartedly in nearly every language.
 > - The tally of projects worked on exceeds 250.
 > - When not working WITH the tools, I usually work ON the tools.
-Be it the libraries and frameworks, the editors and extensions, or the programming language ifself.
+Be it the libraries and frameworks, the editors and extensions, or the programming language itself.

 > Next to being a nerd I'm also a licensed fitness trainer and nutritionist and have volunteered for various organizations for several years.
+I also like spending time with friends - be it humans or other animals.

 > ## Some Stats
 >